Documentation

 Testing

 Now is the big moment.
 Turn on your machine for the first time.
 The heater should not be heating on power-on and nothing else should be running.
 You can check if the heater is doing anything by observing the LED on the SSR.
 The screen should turn on and show the Standby screen of GaggiMate.
 Touch the screen once to switch to warmup mode, you should see the current room temperature being displayed and the LED on the SSR will light up indicating it’s heating up.
+Check that nothing is leaking inside of the machine.

 Final Steps